 In early 1980’s the county voters (on a straw ballot) approved a one-mill tax for the operation of the Fire Department.
 The County Commission concurred with the wishes of the citizens and enacted the one mill fire tax.

-The department is now a career, professionally staffed department with 129 career firefighters, 12 volunteers, and 20 employees (both sworn and civilian) working in administration.
-Twelve of the thirteen stations are staffed 24-hours/day.
+The department is now a career, professionally staffed department with 142 career firefighters, and 30 employees (both sworn and civilian) working in administration.
+Twelve stations are staffed 24-hours/day.